geealbers/purple-states/README.md

 https://geealbers.github.io/purple-states/

+*Traditional U.S. electoral maps not only illustrate polarization, they can exacerbate it.
+States are not strictly red and blue, they are shades of purple.*

+---

 In the United States, no state ever votes 100% Democratic (blue) or 100% Replublican (red), and yet this is how we are most accustomed to seeing our electoral maps illustrated.
 Such as this one from 2004:

 ![2004 electoral map with the West Coast, New England and Rust Belt states in blue, all other states in red](img/2004-traditional.jpg)